 an overview of 4th Marine Corps District, and highlight important information as you transition.
-As you look through this guide, remember that you can reach out to your Sponsor, your Deputy FRO, or the District Family Readiness Coordinator for any questions you may have.
+As you look through this guide, remember that you can reach out to your Sponsor, your Unit Readiness Coordinator, or the District Readiness Coordinator for any questions you may

 We would love to hear your comments, and if you found this guide helpful for your transition.
 Recruiting Duty Welcome Recruiting duty puts the Marine and their family, in the central role of creating the next generation of Marines.
 The recruiting duty mission is to find qualified men and women who will contribute to the future of the Corps and our country.
 Marines, family members, and civilians all support recruiting and are an integral parts of the success of the mission.
-Your assignment to recruiting duty begins an adventure that will be different from any other experience you have had in the Marine Corps.
-It is challenging, exhilarating, and demanding.
-The hours the Marine works, the military resources that are available to you, even the leave and liberty process, will be different and demand your attention.
-This form of independent duty takes you away from the military support and direct leadership structure you are familiar with on a base and provides you with new opportunities within the civilian community.

 You will be asked to be more independent, more self-sufficient, and more flexible.
 We provide this booklet as an introduction to recruiting duty with its benefits and challenges.
 Our purpose is to provide useful resources and information to make your tour on recruiting duty easier and more rewarding.
 Each section addresses areas of concern and provides some tips on things you should do before you arrive, while you are here, and when you are transitioning out of recruiting.
 You may have to search for resources you took for granted while on a military base, but you are not alone.
 On recruiting duty, you will have to locate local resources, like United Way, the Chamber of Commerce, local civic organizations, the Marine Corps Reserve and Marine Corps League.
 The Internet, local libraries, and other local community resources will be important to you as well.
-Some familiar support systems, like the Family Readiness Assistant (FRA) and your Deputy Family Readiness Officer (DFRO), are still available through your recruiting station.
-4th MCD The District 4th District represents about 16% of the country in terms of space, and includes areas in 9 states as well as the District of Columbia.
+Some familiar support systems, like the Family Readiness Assistant (FRA) and your Unit Readiness Coordinator (URC), are still available through your recruiting station.
+4th MCD The District 4th District represents about 16% of the country in terms of space, and includes areas in 10 states as well as the District of Columbia.
 Our District represents a diverse range of areas; from large cities like Detroit, to picturesque small towns like Bardstown, KY; from the mountains of Appalachia, to the farmlands of Ohio and Michigan.
 Our District is really a cross-section of America.